mlsmall/Image-Segmentation/README.md

 <img src="https://github.com/mlsmall/Image-Segmentation/blob/master/segmented.png" width="300" />

-Each pixel is color coded to represents a number that represents a class.
+Each pixel is color coded to represents a number that is associated to a class.
 The classes are as follow:

 - 'Animal': 0
 - 'Archway': 1